 Yes.
-We have introduced a system of free ticketing to help us manage the volume of visitors and ensure social distancing.
+We have introduced free, timed admission tickets to help us manage the volume of visitors and ensure social distancing.
 You will be able to select a date and time to visit.

-Tickets are now available to book online.
-Tickets are available up to three weeks in advance.
-If you are unable to book online, please call us on 0800 047 8124.
+Tickets are available to book online.
+If you are unable to book online, please call us on 033 0058 0058.

 You will receive your ticket by email or you can log into your account.
 You will need to bring this with you, either on a mobile device or a print-out, as it will have a bar code that needs to be scanned on arrival.